Australia backs farmers on foreign ownership gripes

 Official figures also show the United States is the largest holder of Australian farmland ahead of Canada, Singapore and China.

-In any case, much of the most recent discontent from Australian farmers has centered in the beef and sugar industries, where farmers have complained that they at the whim of powerful processors.
+In any case, much of the most recent discontent from Australian farmers has centred in the beef and sugar industries, where farmers have complained that they at the whim of powerful processors.

 Australia’s Business Council, which has estimated the agriculture industry needs A$1 trillion of overseas investment by 2050, complained that the new rules were undermining the country’s push to boost agricultural output.